 Different passengers make different kinds of mess.
 If you work late at night transporting drinkers and clubbers, you’re likely to experience messes like vomit, drink spills and food spills.

 Transporting children will see you cleaning biscuit crumbs, juice spills and the odd crayon mark off your seats.
+Even more so, if they are younger and are in a child seat.

 If you drive people with compromised immune systems, for example older people or those travelling for hospital treatment, it is even more important to keep your vehicle clean and free from build-up.